zhongyang219/TrafficMonitor/Help_en-us.md

 If you encountered this problem, that means the program does not have permission to write data to its directory, causing the settings data cannot be saved.
 Try to move the program to another folder that has write permissions will save this problem. <br>
 You can also change the save path of the configuration and data file to the C:\Users\\<username\>\AppData\Roaming\TrafficMonitor directory by the following steps. <br>
 * Exit TrafficMonitor and restart TrafficMonitor as an administrator.
-* Select "Options" in the right-click menu, switch to the "General Settings" tab, and select "Save to Appdata Directory" in "Configuration and data files".
+* Select "Options" in the right-click menu, switch to the "General Settings" tab, and select "Save to AppData Directory" in "Configuration and data files".

 If it still pops up the "Unable to Save Settings" message box, open the directory where the application is located, open the `global_cfg.ini` file.
 If it doesn't exist, create a new one, adding the following: